tkrajina/leaflet-editable-polyline/README.md

  * **pointIcon** icon to be shown for point markers.
  * **newPointIcon** icon to be shown for middle point markers (markers used when creating new points).

-The editing can be done by:
+The editing can be done with:

  * **drag the point marker** to move it around
  * **right-click on point marker** to __remove__ the point